-4 most important things you need to know about orange and black molly fish are here.
+Here are the four most important things you need to know about orange and black molly fish.
 This fish species is a common choice for every aquarist, from beginners to professionals.
-But if you have never taken care of one before, getting to know their preferable living condition is essential to keep them healthy as long as possible.
+But if you have never taken care of one before, getting to know their preferred living conditions is essential to keep them healthy as long as possible.
 I will tell you how to identify the males from females, take care of them, and detect abnormalities in this species.

 Identify Male And Female Orange And Black Molly Fish

 Here are 5 most common aspects that tell male orange and black molly fish from females.